Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/4537/

 ### How to use Number Display
-A collection of ultra-configurable, single-statistic visualizations for Splunk.
+A collection of ultra-configurable, single-statistic visualizations for Splunk.<br>
 Includes the following styles: gauge, horseshoe, spinner, shapes (rectangle, hexagon, circle, ring, donut).
 Make dashboards come alive with animated number changes and subtle pulse animations.

-This visualization can deal with most datasets you want to throw at it.
+This visualization can deal with most datasets you want to throw at it.<br>
 However for the most reliable results, use a search where the field names are exactly "value", "title" and "sparkline".
 ```
 |stats sparkline(avg(SOME_VALUE)) as sparkline latest(SOME_VALUE) as value
 ```